 Pay the CCJ within a Month

-It’s the responsibility of the creditor that has been paid to inform the Court and if they fail to do so then the Court will be unaware of the payment and the CCJ won’t be removed the public register.
-When the debt is settled, it’s worth asking the creditor to confirm whether they have informed the Court.
-You may have to tell the Court yourself if the creditor hasn’t done so.
-This process will require proof of payment and payment of a £15 fee.
+It is the responsibility of the creditor that has been paid to inform the court and if they fail to do so then the CCJ will not be removed the public register.
+When the debt is settled, the creditor should be asked to confirm whether they have informed the court.
+Otherwise, the business owner can do so directly, they will need to provide proof of payment and payment of a £15 fee.

 If the CCJ is paid at a later date, you can get a certificate of satisfaction and the CCJ is marked as satisfied on the public register.
-Settling the debt doesn’t remove the CCJ from your credit record.
+Settling the debt in this case, however, does not remove the CCJ from your credit record.
 However, it will make it slightly easier to obtain credit.
-In short, the CCJ will still be on the register, but credit checks will also show that you have paid what is owed, albeit not on time.
+Although the CCJ will still be on the register, credit checks will also show that you have paid what is owed, albeit not on time.
 Unpaid County Court Judgments are shown as unsatisfied.

 When a CCJ is a “default judgment”, you can apply to have it set aside.
 These types of judgments are made when the defendant fails to acknowledge the claim or to defend it.
 If you attended the hearing when the judgment was handed down, then it’s not a default judgment.
 In a similar vein, if you replied to the claim and admitted to the debt then it will not be a default judgment.

-If you can show the Court that there is a prospect of successfully defending the claim or another good reason why you should be allowed to defend the claim, then you can have the CCJ set aside.
-For instance, the claim form may have been sent to the wrong address, so you didn’t receive it or have the opportunity to pay the debt within a month.
+If you can show the court that there is a prospect of successfully defending the claim or another good reason why you should be allowed to defend the claim, then you can have the CCJ set aside.
+For instance, the claim form detailing the CCJ may have been sent to the wrong address, so you did not receive it or have the opportunity to pay the debt within a month.